 An electrician’s job responsibilities can include reading blueprints, running wires, and tending to electrical problems that arise in a facility and designing and implementing electrical plans to deliver power to one or more locations within a residential or commercial facility.
 Electricians also focus on the creation and repair of electrical components that consume electricity.
 They commonly use diagnostic devices to evaluate and troubleshoot electrical equipment and are able to construct electrical devices based on schematics.

-Salary for Electrician in Texas
+Electrician Salary in Texas

 According to the Bureau of Labor and Statistics, electricians earned an average of $55,190 in 2018.
 However, average earnings for electricians tend to vary widely by state and specialty.
 For example, electricians who work in the Midwestern states such as Illinois, Missouri, Michigan, and Minnesota tend to have higher average earnings than electricians in other states.